aannkooss/Hackathon-2025/README.md

 ## Tools used:
 - Google Gemini for synthetic data generation
-- OpenAI for code generation (quick implementation assistance and debugging)
+- OpenAI for code generation (implementation assistance and debugging)
 - FastAPI for backend API server
 - React with Framer Motion for animated frontend
 - PyTorch for machine learning model development